This Country Music Legend Tragically Committed Suicide

 5) Some people probably know that Faron married a lady named Hilda Macon back in the early 1950's.
 But did you know Hilda was the Great Granddaughter of one of the earliest legendary names in Country/Western/Hillbilly Music, Uncle Dave Macon?

-6) And sadly, most people know that the great Faron Young committed suicide in December of 1996 at the age of 64.
-But did you know he was cremated and his ashes were spread over Old Hickory Lake outside Nashville…at Johnny and June Carter Cash’s home?
+6) Faron Young committed suicide in December of 1996 at the age of 64.
+Some mentioned that Faron feeling abandoned by country music as a possible reason he committed suicide.
+Other's cited deteriorating health as a possible reason.
+And did you know he was cremated and his ashes were spread over Old Hickory Lake outside Nashville...at Johnny and June Carter Cash's home?